Tide-predicting machine: The Kelvin machine

-The first tide predicting machine (TPM), designed in 1872 and of which a model was exhibited at the British Association meeting in 1873 (for computing 8 tidal components), followed in 1875-6 by a machine on a slightly larger scale (for computing 10 tidal components), was designed by Sir William Thomson (who later became Lord Kelvin).
+The first tide predicting machine (TPM) was built in 1872 by the Légé Engineering Company.
+A model of it was exhibited at the British Association meeting in 1873 (for computing 8 tidal components), followed in 1875-76 by a machine on a slightly larger scale (for computing 10 tidal components), was designed by Sir William Thomson (who later became Lord Kelvin).
 The 10-component machine and results obtained from it were shown at the Paris Exhibition in 1878.

 Thomson was also responsible for originating the method of harmonic tidal analysis, and for devising a harmonic analyzer machine, which partly mechanized the evaluation of the constants from the gauge readings.

 The Roberts machine

 An enlarged and improved version of the machine, for computing 20 tidal components, was built for the Government of India in 1879, and then modified in 1881 to extend it to compute 24 harmonic components.
 British Tide Predictor No.2, after initial use to generate data for Indian ports, was used for tide prediction for the British empire beyond India, and transferred to the National Physical Laboratory in 1903.
 British Tide Predictor No.3 was sold to the French Government in 1900 and used to generate French tide tables.

 In these machines, the prediction was delivered in the form of a continuous graphical pen-plot of tidal height against time.
 The plot was marked with hour- and noon-marks, and was made by the machine on a moving band of paper as the mechanism was turned.
 A year's tidal predictions for a given place, usually a chosen seaport, could be plotted by the 1876 and 1879 machines in about four hours (but the drives had to be rewound during that time).